-This trip offers an excellent contrast between the beauty of the Luangwa Valley and the delights of the Lower Zambezi.
+This trip offers an excellent contrast between the beauty of the Luangwa Valley and the delights of the Lower Zambezi, with both destinations offering a huge variety of wildlife to see on a range of safaris.

 Day1: Depart UK